How to Lead When the Future is Unclear (Part 2)

 Balancing Risk and the Need for Speed

-Appian: Which brings us back to the notion of getting more people involved in the strategy development process while also moving faster.
+Appian: Which brings us back to the challenge of getting more people involved in the strategy development process while also moving faster.

-Appian: What’s your advice for doing that while operating at digital speed?
+Appian: But how do you do that while operating at digital speed?